Home Equity

-Home equity loan vs. HELOC: which one fits your situation?
+Home equity loan vs. HELOC compared

 One gives you a lump sum with fixed payments.
 The other gives you a credit line you draw from as needed.
 Here's how to choose.